-Lockheed Martin Mission Systems and Sensors, Owego, New York, is being awarded a $12 million order against a previously issued basic ordering agreement for services required to address obsolescence of the SP-103C single board computer shop replaceable assembly utilized within the tech-insert mission computer and tech-insert flight management computer.
+Lockheed Martin Mission Systems and Sensors, Owego, New York, is being awarded a more than $14 million delivery order against a previously issued basic ordering agreement for non-recurring efforts in support of airborne mine countermeasures testing and systems development.
 The Naval Air Systems Command, Patuxent River, Maryland, is the contracting activity.

-Raytheon Company Integrated Defense Systems, Sudbury, Massachusetts, is being awarded a $55 million contract modification to exercise an option for the production of an Aegis ashore test site AN/SPY-1D(V) Transmitter Group and MK 99 Mod 8 Fire Control System.
-The Naval Sea Systems Command, Washington Navy Yard, D.C., is the contracting activity.
+Raytheon Company Integrated Defense Systems, San Diego, California, is being awarded a $7 million contract for the procurement of long-lead-time materials in support of LPD 26 integrated shipboard electronics.
+The Naval Sea Systems Command, Washington, D.C., is the contracting activity.

 Airborne Tactical Advantage Company, Limited Liability Company, Newport News, Virginia, is being awarded a $45 million contract modification for services in support of the commercial air services program, which provides contractor-owned and operated Type III high subsonic and Type IV supersonic aircraft to Navy fleet customers for a wide variety of airborne threat simulation capabilities.
 This provides for training shipboard and aircraft squadron weapon systems operators and aircrew how to counter potential enemy electronic warfare and electronic attack

 Raytheon Company recently received the first production order for next-generation Navy Multiband Terminal (NMT) satellite communication terminals.
 The initial production award is for 22 systems, consisting of 15 ship, five submarine and two shore terminals, along with other services and products; it is valued at more than $37 million.
 The program could potentially be valued at $1 billion over five years.